espressif/esp-iot-solution/docs/en/display/lcd/mipi_dsi_lcd.rst

         ESP_ERROR_CHECK(esp_lcd_panel_init(panel_handle));
         ESP_ERROR_CHECK(esp_lcd_panel_disp_on_off(panel_handle, true));

+**Timing Parameter Description:**

+The timing parameter definitions for MIPI-DSI are consistent with the `SYNC Mode` of the RGB interface in terms of timing diagrams.
+Both use HSYNC and VSYNC synchronization signals and require configuration of blanking porch parameters.
+For detailed explanations of timing parameters, the correspondence between parameters and timing diagram symbols, and configuration methods, please refer to the "Timing Parameter Correspondence" section in :doc:`RGB LCD Introduction <rgb_lcd>`.

 Note that ESP32P4 requires a stable 2.5V power supply for the MIPI DSI PHY.
 The clock frequency calculation refers to the pixel_clock calculation method mentioned above.
 Color format, resolution, pulse width, and front/back porch parameters must strictly follow the panel datasheet requirements.

 Then create an LCD device through the ported driver component and obtain a handle of type ``esp_lcd_panel_handle_t``, then use `LCD General APIs <https://github.com/espressif/esp-idf/blob/release/v5.1/components/esp_lcd/include/esp_lcd_panel_ops.h>`_ to initialize the LCD device.